Quark66/Sphinx_rst2pdf_configuration/README.md

 Do not take it so seriously cause I will learn on it.
 My plan is to create second repo for public files - bledner documentation with translation into Czech languge (po-mo files).

+See stepbystep.batch file with echoing each step from the building process.

+rst2pdf, Sphinx, Python and others are in neigbourhood.
+File stepbystep.bat and source/conf.py are keys for html+pdf compilation.